VedantGhodke/WhatsApp-Automation/STARTER_INSTRUCTIONS.md

 >  ChromeDriver Path in MacOS</a>

 ---
-### For Sending Attachments you need to Install AutoIt (Optional, if you only want to send messages) | (Only FOR WINDOWS USERS):
+### For sending attachments you need to install AutoIt (optional, only if you want to send messages) | (Only FOR WINDOWS USERS):

-You may install from the links given below or Install from the folder named "Install AutoIt for Sending Attachments" in the repository.
+You may install from the links given below or install from the folder named "Install AutoIt for Sending Attachments" in the repository.

 <a href = "https://www.autoitscript.com/site/autoit/downloads/">Official